andkov/alberta-aish-caseload/analysis/01-basic-trends/01-basic-trends.md

 ## Observations

-- Caseload experiences a stunted growth after the onset of COVID ( ~ March of 2020) (see [Gender](#gender).
+- Caseload experiences a stunted growth after the onset of COVID ( ~ March of 2020) (see [Gender](#gender)).
 This may be explained by the introduction of the $2,000 monthly assistance to the unemployed due to COVID in April of 2020.

 - This explanation is corroborated in the caseload trends by [Medical Condition](#medical-condition): after April 2020 clients with Physical Disability exhibited a more pronounced plateau than those with Cognitive or Mental Illness Disorders.

-- This trend (stunted growth of caseloads after April 2020) is more pronounced in South and Central regions (see [Regions](#regions).
+- This trend (stunted growth of caseloads after April 2020) is more pronounced in South and Central regions (see [Regions](#regions)).

 - Employment Participation ([Income](#income)) drops precipitously after April 2020, but recovers to December 2019 levels by the end of 2021.